Ruxandra22/IRhyme/README.md

 The first step was to create the prototype, which can be seen in the ''Prototye Sketches'' folder.
 The images describe all the views that our website has and the steps that a user has to do in order to create a gift card (from selecting a specific gift card theme to editing it and finally, printing it).

 So far, we managed to:
-- implement all views
+- implement all views.
-- used Pexels API ([Pexels API](https://www.pexels.com/api/)) to make the calls for receiving images needed for the SelectTheme and SelectCard views
+- used Pexels API ([Pexels API](https://www.pexels.com/api/)) to make the calls for receiving images needed for the SelectTheme and SelectCard views.
-- have a search function for the card themes
+- have a search function for the card themes.
-- have a text editor which displays generated AI poems, allowes font change between of regular, bold, and italic, as well as allows editing the text colour
+- have a text editor which displays generated AI poems, allowes font change between of regular, bold, and italic, as well as allows editing the text colour.
-- have a preview for the card where the card can be printed out or saved to a PDF
+- have a preview for the card where the card can be printed out or saved to a PDF.
-- have an option to save the card to our database as an inspiration for other users
+- have an option to save the card to our database as an inspiration for other users.